shaishguni/dj4e/README.md

 This is a crash course of Django.
 Teaching my freind how to make website in django.

 # Things explained in this course.
-  <dd>Explained about basic django commands like startproject and apps , migrations , test , changing port , running django app in ip etc.</dd>
+  <ul>Explained about basic django commands like startproject and apps , migrations , test , changing port , running django app in ip etc.</ul>
-    <dd>Explained views,models,forms,admin and urls in the apps parts</dd>
+    <ul>Explained views,models,forms,admin and urls in the apps parts</ul>
-      <dd>Explained CRUD - Create, Read, Update, Delete, List in detailed and this app was a todo app with CRUD functions.</dd>
+      <ul>Explained CRUD - Create, Read, Update, Delete, List in detailed and this app was a todo app with CRUD functions.</ul>
-       <dd>Explained HTML URLS(static stuffs were not explained.)</dd>
+       <ul>Explained HTML URLS(static stuffs were not explained.)</ul>

 # Local Setup